 Service Rules.
 You agree not to engage in any of the following prohibited activities: (i) copying, distributing, or disclosing any part of the Service in any medium, including without limitation by any automated or non-automated “scraping” except for uses allowed under the “Feed and API” section below; (ii) using any automated system, including without limitation “robots,” “spiders,” “offline readers,” etc., to access the Service in a manner that sends more request messages to the Disqus servers than a human can reasonably produce in the same period of time by using a conventional on-line web browser (except that Disqus grants the operators of public search engines revocable permission to use spiders to copy materials from disqus.com for the sole purpose of and solely to the extent necessary for creating publicly available searchable indices of the materials, but not caches or archives of such materials); (iii) transmitting spam, chain letters, or other unsolicited email; (iv) attempting to interfere with, to compromise the system integrity or security or to decipher any transmissions to or from the servers running the Service; (v) taking any action that imposes, or may impose at our sole discretion an unreasonable or disproportionately large load on our infrastructure; (vi) uploading invalid data, viruses, worms, or other software agents through the Service; (vii) collecting or harvesting any personally identifiable information, including account names, from the Service; (viii) uploading, posting, transmitting, sharing, storing or otherwise making publicly available on the site, or other channels, any private, personally identifiable information of any third party, including, but not limited to: addresses, phone numbers, email addresses, Social Security numbers and credit card numbers; (ix) using the Service for any commercial solicitation purposes; (x) impersonating another person or otherwise misrepresenting your affiliation with a person or entity or conducting fraud; (xi) interfering with the proper working of the Service; (xii) accessing any content on the Service through any technology or means other than those provided or authorized by the Service or Disqus’ written permission; or (xiii) bypassing the measures we may use to prevent or restrict access to the Service, including without limitation features that prevent or restrict use or copying of any content or enforce limitations on use of the Service or the content therein.

-Advertisements.
-You agree that Disqus may include advertisements and/or content provided by Disqus and/or a third party (collectively “Ads”) as part of the implementation of the Service.
-You agree to comply with any specifications that may be provided by Disqus from time to time to enable proper delivery, display, tracking and/or reporting of Ads.
-You will receive a payment related to the number of valid clicks on Ads, the number of valid impressions of Ads and/or other events performed in connection with the display of Ads on the Permitted Sites (as defined below), in each case as determined by Disqus in its sole discretion in accordance to the then applicable revenue share percentage.
+If you are eligible for Revenue Share, after you have submitted valid payment method information and tax forms via our publisher dashboard, you will earn Revenue Share related to the number of valid clicks on Ads, the number of valid impressions of Ads and/or other events performed in connection with the display of Ads on the Permitted Sites (as defined below), in each case as determined by Disqus in its sole discretion in accordance to the then applicable revenue share calculation.
+You will not be eligible to earn Revenue Share until after you have submitted valid payment method information and tax forms via our publisher dashboard.
 “Permitted Sites” means web sites owned, operated or controlled by you on which you have integrated the Service.
-Your payments will be sent by Disqus within approximately ninety (90) days after the end of each calendar quarter that Ads are running on the Permitted Sites if your earned balance is $100 or more.
-If you terminate this Agreement (and you have not breached this Agreement), Disqus will pay you your earned balance within approximately ninety (90) days after the end of the calendar quarter in which the Agreement is terminated by you (following Disqus’ receipt of your written request, including by email, to terminate this Agreement).
+Your payments will be sent by Disqus within approximately ninety (90) days after the end of each calendar month that Ads are running on the Permitted Sites if your earned balance is $100 or more.
+If you terminate this Agreement (and you have not breached this Agreement), Disqus will pay you your earned balance within approximately ninety (90) days after the end of the calendar month in which the Agreement is terminated by you (following Disqus’ receipt of your written request, including by email, to terminate this Agreement).
 In no event, however, will Disqus make payments for any earned balance less than $10.

 Payment will be calculated solely based on records maintained by Disqus and no other measurements or statistics of any kind will be accepted or have any effect under this Agreement.
 We make no guarantee regarding the level of impressions of Ads or clicks on any Ad, the timing of delivery of such impressions and/or clicks, or the amount of any payment to be made to you under this Agreement.
-You acknowledge and agree to claim any payments provided by Disqus to you within six (6) months of the issuance of that payment otherwise Disqus shall have the right to recapture all payments that are held by Disqus and that are due to you (if any), but which Disqus is unable to pay or deliver to you because of an Inactive Status (as defined below).
-“Inactive Status” means that, based on our records: (a) for a period of six (6) months or more you have not logged onto your account and have not accepted payments that we have attempted to pay or deliver to you, and (b) We have been unable to reach you, or have not received adequate payment instructions from you, after contacting you at the address shown in our records.
+Earnings from advertisements will begin accruing only after you successfully submit your payment information and tax forms via the Disqus publisher dashboard.
+You acknowledge and agree to claim any payments from Disqus within three (3) months of the attempted issuance of that payment otherwise Disqus shall have the right to recapture all payments that are held by Disqus and that are due to you.

 Disqus reserves the right, in its sole discretion, to not run Ads on sites based on quality criteria important to our advertisers, including but not limited to: site language, brand safety of content, and user engagement.